 Colombo retired in 2012 as a Cowboy and joined the team during the 2014 season as an assistant in the personnel department.
 He then joined the coaching

 staff in 2015 to help supplement the loss of offensive line/offensive coordinator Bill Callahan, working with one of the most talented front groups in the NFL.

 Drafted in the first round (29th overall) of the 2002 NFL Draft, Colombo played in 10 games with five starts at tackle for the Chicago Bears before a knee injury ended his season and caused him to miss the entire 2003 season.
-He returned to the field in 2004 with the Bears, playing in eight games with two starts in the second half of the season.
-Colombo was waived by Chicago in September of 2005 and signed with Dallas, seeing action in four games for the Cowboys the remainder of the season.
+He returned with the Bears to play in eight games with two starts in 2004 but was waived in September 2005 and signed with Dallas, playing in four games the remainder of the season.

-Colombo assumed a starting role at right tackle for the Cowboys in 2006, and went on to start 72 games at the position for Dallas over the next five seasons, playing a key role in one of the top scoring offenses in the NFL with an average of 25.0 points-per-game from 2006-10, seventh-best in the league.
+Colombo assumed a starting role at right tackle for the Cowboys in 2006, and went on to start 72 games at the position over the next five seasons, playing a key role in one of the top scoring offenses in the NFL with an average of 25.0 points-per-game from 2006-10.

 Colombo ended his playing career with the Miami Dolphins in 2011 after starting all 16 games at tackle.
 Throughout his collegiate career at Boston College, Colombo helped pave the way for a strong rushing attack that produced a 1,000-yard rusher each of his four years on the offensive line, and kept his quarterback upright as well, not surrendering a sack during his final two years as a starter (2000-01).
 He earned All-Big East Conference honors as a senior in 2001 playing both tackle positions for a offense that produced 4,361 yards and ranked in the top-20 nationally in rushing.

 Colombo graduated from Boston College with a